CPOM-Altimetry/cpom_software2/README.md

 # CPOM Software (v2)

-CPOM Software v2 aims to build on the original CPOM Software Repository, but use more advanced software engineering techniques for testing and continous integration.
+CPOM Software (v2.x) aims to build/refactor the original CPOM Software Repository, but now use more advanced software engineering techniques for testing and continous integration.

-This is a CPOM software package for :
+This is a software package for :

-- Altimetry processing
+- Altimetry processing (focusing on the Cryosphere)
 - Cryosphere plotting
 - DEMs
 - Masks